 INDIA PILGRIMAGE

 Kashi in the Time of the Buddha (c.
 650 BCE)

-When the Buddha delivered his first sermon at Sarnath, just outside modern-day Varanasi, around 650 BCE, the city of Kashi was already ancient.
-A thriving spiritual and cultural center on the banks of the Ganga.
-By then, Kashi had long been renowned as a city of light, a beacon of sacred knowledge and ritual.
-The Atharva Veda, composed centuries earlier, praises Kashi as a place of deep spiritual potency.
-Pilgrims, sages, and seekers had been arriving for generations, drawn by the sacred river and the city's long association with Rudra, the early Vedic form of Shiva.
+Buddha created his ashram in Sarnath, called the deer park, some kilometers from Kashi, a thriving spiritual and cultural center on the banks of the Ganga.
+By then, Kashi had long been renowned as a beacon of sacred knowledge and ritual.
+Pilgrims, sages, and seekers had been arriving for generations, drawn by the sacred river and the city's long association the early Vedic form of Shiva.

-In those early centuries, before the rise of monumental stone temples, the worship of Shiva likely took place at open-air shrines, wooden altars, and sacred groves.
+In those early centuries, before the rise of monumental stone temples, the worship of Shiva likely took place at open-air shrines, wooden alters and sacred groves.
 A simple lingam, placed under a tree or beside the river, could have drawn daily offerings.

+INDIA PILGRIMAGE